Grimnak/LoZGame/README.md

 ## Known Bugs:
 ### Movement Stuck:
+    Bug:  After throwing a boomerang -
+    If:
+        - boomerang key is released
+        - movement key is pressed
+        - boomerang key is re-pressed
+        - movement key is released before the boomerang returns
+    then:
-    Bug:  After throwing a boomerang - If boomerang key is released, movement key is pressed, boomerang key is re-pressed and movement key is released before the boomerang returns, the player will continue to move in the movement direction until the boomerang key is released
+    - the player will continue to move in the movement direction until the boomerang key is released

     Plan(s) to fix:  Implement dynamic key priorities